CMNicol/capital-call/README.md

 |             2 | Fund 3 | 04/05/2020 | 24,000,000 |                                    24,000,000 |  5,000,000 |                                   19,000,000 |
 |             3 | Fund 2 | 17/10/2020 | 16,000,000 |                                    16,000,000 |          0 |                                   16,000,000 |

-So, to go ahead with Investment ABC, the fund manager must to call 10,000,000 from Commitment ID = 1 and 5,000,000 from Commitment ID = 2.
+So, to go ahead with Investment ABC, the fund manager must call 10,000,000 from Commitment ID = 1 and 5,000,000 from Commitment ID = 2.

 To get to this answer quickly, they could use this application!
 The app takes in a capital call (amount, date, targeted investment name), and calculates the amounts